Introduction to Machine Learning for the Sciences: Supervised Learning with Neural Networks

-We have already seen in the previous chapter how one in principle trains a variational function.
-For the purpose of learning, we introduce a \emph{loss function} $L(W,B)$, which characterizes how well the network is doing at predicting the correct output for each input.
-The loss function now depends, through the neural network, on all the weights and biases that we collectively denote by the vectors $W$ and $B$.
+We have already seen in the previous chapter how one in principle trains a variational function: We introduce a \emph{loss function} $L(\theta)$, which characterizes how well the network is doing at predicting the correct output for each input.
+The loss function now depends, through the neural network, on all the weights and biases.
+Once we have defined a loss function, we also already understand how to train the network: we need to minimize $L(\theta)$ with respect to $W$ and $B$.
+However, $L$ is typically a high-dimensional function and may have many nearly degenerate minima.
+Unlike in the previous chapter, finding the loss function's absolute minimum exactly is typically intractable analytically and may come at prohibitive costs computationally.
+The practical goal is therefore rather to find a ``good'' instead than the absolute minimum through training.
+Having found such ``good'' values for $W,B$, the network can then be applied on previously unseen data.

+In order to minimize the loss function numerically, we employ an iterative method called \emph{gradient descent} ~\footnote{We will discuss more elaborate variations of this method in the exercises.}.
+Intuitively, the method corresponds to ``walking down the hill'' in our many parameter landscape until we reach a (local) minimum.
+For this purpose, we use the derivatives of the cost function to update all the weights and biases incrementally and search for the minimum of the function via tiny steps on the many-dimensional surface.
+More specifically, we can update all weights and biases in each step as

+The variable $\eta$, also referred to as \emph{learning rate} , specifies the size of the step we use to walk the landscape.
+If the learning rate is too small in the beginning, we might get stuck in a local minimum early on, while for too large $\eta$ we might never find a minimum.
+The learning rate is a hyperparameter of the training algorithm.
+Note that gradient descent is just a discrete many-variable version of the analytical search for extrema which we know from calculus: An extremum is characterized by vanishing derivatives in all directions, which results in convergence in the gradient descent algorithm outlined above.

 The choice of loss function may strongly impact the efficiency of the training and is based on heuristics (as was the case with the choice of activation functions).
 In the previous chapter, we already encountered one loss function, the mean square error